RahulCoder9999/Github-Landing-Page/README.md

 # Github Landing Page

-This project implements a responsive landing page using React, featuring a design with options like product, solutions, open source, pricing, a search bar, and sign-in/sign-out functionality.
+This project implements a responsive landing page using React

 ## Deployment Link